 Design professional learning based on needs assessments and frameworks for working with adults to support their cultural, social-emotional and learning needs.

 My last blog post centered around impactful professional development and how to evaluate the effectiveness of professional development.
-For this blog post I want to think deeper about how they truly design professional development centered around and needs assessment and frameworks for adult learning.
+For this blog post I want to think deeper about how to truly design professional development centered around a needs assessment and frameworks for adult learning.
 My driving question for this blog post is;

 How can using a needs assessment and frameworks for adult learning help facilitators design impactful professional development sessions that are more than just sit and get?